jykob/TSBot/docs/source/queries.md

 Some query commands allow you to target multiple actions at once.
 For example `clientmove` allows you to move multiple clients at once.
 You should always prefer this over sending multiple move queries.
+Refer to the *TeamSpeak 3 ServerQuery Manual* if a command supports this behavior.

 ```python
 from tsbot import query